Workers’ Compensation and No-Fault Ramifications When you are Involved in an Automobile Accident while in the Course of Your Employment

 If you sustained an injury in a car accident while performing your job duties, do not hesitate to contact the New York work-related injury lawyers of Hach & Rose, LLP.
 You are entitled to workers’ compensation benefits to cover a portion of your lost wages and all necessary medical treatment.

 Some jobs require travel.
 Driving is necessary when you deliver products to a warehouse, run errands for your boss, or perform services at someone’s home.
 Unfortunately, car crashes are common and can leave you injured and unable to return to work.
-You could file a claim with your employer’s workers’ compensation carrier when that happens.
+When that happens, you could file a claim with your employer’s workers’ compensation carrier.

 The complexities of workers’ compensation and no-fault laws mean that you’ll be more successful in obtaining the money you need if you have legal assistance.
 You should not attempt to handle your claim without consulting Hach & Rose, LLP.
 We have represented injured workers in New York for over two decades.
 Our workers’ compensation lawyers know how to navigate the complicated process of pursuing workers’ compensation benefits and compensation through no-fault insurance.
 You can count on our team to provide the guidance and support you need to get through this challenging time in your life.